BestTimesToVisit.com Logo

 safety

 Be aware of your surroundings, especially in crowded areas.
-Petty theft can occur, so keep valuables close and avoid displaying expensive jewelry or electronics.
-Stick to well-lit and populated streets, particularly at night.
+Petty theft can occur, so avoid displaying expensive jewelry or electronics.
+Use Grab or Gojek for nighttime travel instead of walking alone.

 culture